Jamiek94/PHPSerializeObjectToArray/README.md

  - Private methods are ignored
  - Constructors are ignored
  - Capital characters in the method name will be replaced with an underscore and lowercased character

+ Note: I added some functionality for Laravel collections.
+If you don't use Laravel I recommend to delete lines 27 - 29.